Ribery set to miss 10 weeks after ankle surgery

 Ribery has scored two goals and provided two assists in 11 league matches this season.

-Fiorentina, which is struggling in 13th in Serie A, hosts league leader Inter Milan on Monday (AEDT).
+Fiorentina, who are struggling in 13th in Serie A, host league leaders Inter on Sunday.